nzyoka10/PLPWebTech/assignments/x01_week_one/portfolio/README.md

-# Week One Assignment: Portfolio Website
+## Week One Assignment: Portfolio Website

 ## Introduction

-This is the README file for the Week One Assignment - Mini-Challenge: Portfolio Website.
+- This is the README file for the Week One Assignment - Mini-Challenge: `Portfolio Website`.
 - The objective of this assignment is to create a simple portfolio website using HTML.

 ## Requirements

-To complete this assignment, you need to follow these requirements:

 1. Create an HTML file named `portfolio.html`.
 2. Design a navigation menu with at least three sections (e.g., Home, About, Projects).